Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Script.rst

 Pilot NoiseModelling with scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this tutorial, we describe the different ways to pilot NoiseModelling thanks to scripts.
-To do so, we will use a dedicated binary, called ``ScriptRunner``, in which the GUI has been removed (no more  :doc:`WPS_Builder`).
+In this tutorial, we describe the different method to pilot NoiseModelling thanks to scripts.
+To do so, we will use a separate command-line interface, called ``ScriptRunner``, in which the GUI has been removed (no more  :doc:`WPS_Builder`).

 From that point, NoiseModelling can be executed in 3 different manners: